Our business change consultants interview Caroline Gosling on communication to enable change

 In reality, 90% won’t read that carefully crafted communication and many of those that do won’t find it relevant or meaningful.
 Sharing the rational facts about change isn’t enough for people to want to change and misses the opportunity for them to be involved and make sense of the change and associated process.

 Ideally any comms around change will be multi-faceted, multi-way (not just top down but bottom up and peer to peer) and you’d have a blend of information and conversation that evolves on an ongoing basis throughout the change.

-Question 3: What positive results have you witnessed by having a strong focus on internal communication when it comes to organisational change?
+Question 3: What positive results have you witnessed by having a strong focus on internal communication when it comes to leading and managing change?

 There are two recent moments:

 - When it isn’t seen as internal communication at all, but rather internal collaboration.
 The real value is given to the conversation itself.
 During a massive change to ways of working in my previous organisation, the UK business realised quickly that we’d underestimated the level of disconnection from the people who mattered most.
 By inviting all the people who were the experts in the reality of how we currently operated (and who would be most affected by the change) in a room to talk to each other we corrected and learned a vast amount about where influence lay in the business!
 We found that by providing space for these teams to have conversations with one another, they made sense of the change themselves in their own context.
 No need for slide decks or Q&A documents, or even ‘leaders’.
 It also enabled a more effective dialogue, so those who were further ahead in the change curve supported others in getting up to speed.
 They naturally started to feel more involved, to identify and solve roadblocks and did a ton of thinking that was invaluable to then supporting the change in other parts of the organisation.